nathantoannguyen/nathantoannguyen.github.io/README.md

 # nathantoannguyen.github.io
 My personal portfolio website, a slow work in progress.

+[TODO]
+I have made a portfolio before starting this assignment, though it barely had any content and complex features, with no projects, navigation bar, columns, and much more.

 ## Grading ##
 Based on the rubric, I believed I scored the following:
 * Readme is complete: 1/1